Kinnerasani (film)

 Kinnerasani is a 2022 Indian Telugu-language mystery thriller film written and directed by Ramana Teja.
 Produced by Ram Talluri, the film stars Kalyan Dhev and Ann Sheetal in the lead roles while Ravindra Vijay, Mahati Bikshu play the supporting roles with the music composed by Mahati Swara Sagar.
 The film was released on 10 June 2022 on ZEE5.

 Plot

+Jayadev writes a book called Kinnerasani, but somehow Veda finds a book that holds the key to her past, present, and future.
+Meanwhile, lawyer Venkat wants to avenge his lover’s death.Venkat helps Veda to protect them both from an uncertain future.